 - When devices are deployed behind a firewall or NAT in the cloud or in a remote network, they cannot connect establish a direct connection with the OVOC server.
-Consequently, the following methods can be used to overcome this issue: - Automatic Detection below - Configure Cloud Architecture (HTTPS Tunnel Overlay) below - All of the above options requires a configured WAN interface on the managed AudioCodes devices. - Single Sign-on to OVOC devices Web interface is only supported for the Cloud Architecture option.
+Consequently, the following methods can be used to overcome this issue: - Automatic Detection below - Configure Cloud Architecture (WebSocket Tunnel) on the next page

+- All of the above options requires a configured WAN interface on the managed AudioCodes devices. - Single Sign-on to OVOC devices Web interface is only supported for the Cloud Architecture option.